Active, reactive and instantaneous optical forces on small particles in the time domain: Ultrafast attosecond subcycle pulses: Introduction

 There is an essential role of the canonical (or orbital) momentum (OM), and also of the spin momentum (SM), in electromagnetic forces.
 So that the latter may be fully defined in terms of the real and imaginary parts of these momenta.
 The transfer of linear momentum to produce the optical force amounts to the storage of both OM and SM in and around the object on which the electrodynamic force acts.

-As shown in \cite{LSA22} the {\it complex Lorentz force} and the {\it complex Maxwell stress tensor} (CMST), of which its real part is the {\it active} real Lorentz force (RLF) or active radiation pressure, (which coincides with the time-averaged force for monochromatic illumination), contains an imaginary part which describes the reactive optical force (ILF) which is given in terms of the {\it reactive strength of orbital momentum} (ROM) both inside and outside the object, as well as of the {\it reactive spin momentum}.
+As shown in \cite{LSA22} the {\it complex Lorentz force} and the {\it complex Maxwell stress tensor} (CMST), of which its real part is the {\it active} \bb Lorentz force (RLF) or active radiation pressure, (which in the case of monochromatic illumination \bb coincides with the time-averaged force), contains an imaginary part which describes the reactive optical force (ILF) which is given in terms of the {\it reactive strength of orbital momentum} (ROM) both inside and outside the object, as well as of the {\it reactive spin momentum}.
 The latter amounts to the flow of this ROM through a surface that encloses the body, and is given by the flow of the imaginary part (IMST) of the complex Maxwell stress tensor (CMST).

 There is an antagonistic effect between the RLF and ILF forces; so that a large ILF and storage of ROM, amounts to a loss of radiation force (i.e. of RLF), and vice-versa.
 Hence, the ILF acts as a predictor of the strength that we can expect of the radiation pressure RLF on an object.